LukasLampl/Space-Lang/README.md

 2. Installation & running the compiler
    - Running the compiler on Windows
    - Running the compiler on Linux
+3. Error messages
-3. Commands
+4. Commands
-4. Program examples
+5. Program examples
-5. Contact
+6. Contact
 </ol>

 # 1. Requirements #